-Jocelyn bell Burnell is one of the most acclaimed names in the field of astronomy.
-After completing her graduation from the University of Glasgow in 1965, she enrolled in the Cambridge University to pursue her PhD.
+Jocelyn Bell Burnell is one of the most acclaimed names in the field of astronomy.
+After completing her graduation from the University of Glasgow in 1965, she enrolled at Cambridge University to pursue her PhD.
 Here she worked under her doctoral supervisor Anthony Hewish.
 It was during this time as a postgraduate student, she discovered the first ever radio pulsars.

 In February 2013, the BBC’s radio magazine program, Women’s Hour ranked Bell as one of the 100 most powerful women in the U.K. The following year, she was elected as the president of the Royal Society of Edinburgh, the first women who hold that title in its entire history.

 Lise Meitner was a pioneer radio physicist, who is most famously known for discovering nuclear fission.
 In 1905, Lise Meitner became the second woman to gain a doctoral degree in physics at the University of Vienna.
 She was also the first woman professor in physics at the University of Berlin.
 In the year 1938, Meitner along with Otto Hahn discovered nuclear fission of uranium and Thorium.